u16rogue/u16rogue.github.io/articles/local-markdown/obs-recording-moonlight-streams.md

 * pipewire can only capture **a** display
 * Capturing through pipewire is a bit odd from time to time

-Tried a bunch of solution to my problem but most of them dont work outside of flatpak, switching / forcing x11, or completely changing to a different DE.
+Tried a bunch of solution to my problem but most of them dont work outside of flatpak, requires switching / forcing x11, or completely changing to a different DE.

 ## Solution
 To directly capture Moonlight's rendering to OBS with obs-vkcapture.